 Useful Diversions for Challenging Times

-While it’s important to stay up-to-date on the pandemic news (and you can do so here), it’s also mentally important to take some time away.
-Here we offer some updated interesting and amusing diversions for all ages, from videos and podcasts to recipes and book suggestions.
-And we invite you to join us in spreading joy: if you have a link to a diversion that you’d like us to consider sharing with our community, please email us!
+While it’s important to stay up-to-date on the news of the world, it’s also mentally important to take some time away.
+Here we offer some updated interesting and amusing diversions for all ages, from videos and music to recipes and book suggestions.
+We invite you to join us in spreading joy: if you have a link to a diversion that you’d like us to consider sharing with our readers, please email us!